Pedro Pietri

-Pedro Pietri (March 21, 1944 – March 3, 2004) was a Nuyorican poet and playwright and one of the co-founders of the Nuyorican Movement.
+Pedro Pietri (March 21, 1944 – March 3, 2004) was a Puerto Rican poet and playwright and one of the co-founders of the Nuyorican Movement.
 He was considered by some as the poet laureate of the Nuyorican Movement.

 Early years

 Pietri was born in Ponce, Puerto Rico, however his family moved to New York City in 1947, when he was only three years old.
 They settled in the west side (Manhattanville) section of Manhattan where he and his siblings received their primary and secondary education.
 Pedro was greatly influenced by his aunt, who often recited poetry and on occasions put on theatrical plays in the First Spanish Methodist church in El Barrio.
 Pietri himself started to write poems as a student at Haaren High School.

 After graduating from high school, Pietri worked in a variety of jobs until he was drafted into the Army and sent to fight in the Vietnam War.
 The experiences that he faced in the Army and Vietnam, plus the discrimination that he witnessed while growing up in New York, were to become the main factors that would forge his personality and style of poetry.